Craspedacusta sowerbii: Europe

 During the abnormal heat in the summer 2010 in Russia sightings of C. sowerbii were reported in the Moscow River.

 It has been found in several lakes in Hungary.

 They also live in Lake Geneva between Switzerland and France.

+In the summer of 2026 on the lake Savsko at the Ada Ciganlija that is located at the city of Belgrade, Serbia a lot of freshwater jelly fish were found swimming.
+No one really knows where they came from.

 North America

-C. sowerbyii was identified in 1964 in the Madawaska River, a tributary of the Ottawa River, in Ontario, Canada.
+C. sowerbii was identified in 1964 in the Madawaska River, a tributary of the Ottawa River, in Ontario, Canada.
 It is now found throughout the Ottawa river watershed in many streams and lakes.

 On August 21, 2010, C. sowerbii was spotted and captured on the northwest corner of Falcon Lake in Manitoba, Canada.
 Scientists believe this was due to a heat wave in the Whiteshell Provincial Park area.
 It is proposed the C. sowerbii came to Falcon Lake on waterfowl originating from Star Lake, Manitoba, Canada.
 Falcon Lake along with Star Lake remain the only two confirmed sightings of C. sowerbii in Manitoba.
 It has been found in British Columbia in 34 lakes as far north as Cache Creek and Port Hardy.

 C. sowerbii has been seen in Pennsylvanian lakes and reservoirs including Marsh Creek Lake, Downingtown/Eagle, PA Turnpike/Rt 100/Rt 401, SR 282 (2007, 2008).
 Populations are also known to exist in several lakes in Minnesota.

 C. sowerbii was found and collected by the Sternberg Museum of Natural History in Melvern Lake in Kansas in 2020.

 In July 2022, a population was discovered in a pond at Shawnee Park in Louisville, Kentucky.

 In July 2025, a single jellyfish was discovered at Presque Isle State Park in Erie, Pennsylvania.
 In August, several more individuals were reported from Presque Isle State Park using the citizen science app iNaturalist.
 Later that same August, several individuals were sighted near Put-in-Bay, Ohio.
+In July 2026 they were spotted again at Presque Isle State Park in Erie, Pennsylvania.